utkarshshendge/t-sample-ui/README.md

 # t-sample-ui
 #### Note: This is not the final UI, there is scope of improvement here.
 I was not able to code all the screens as I was short on time and had to submit my proposal before deadline.
-Its part of coding period but, If you would like to see this UI integrated integrated in App or what to see multilingual support in action please feel free to contact me.
-I will code within 5-6 hours and present it to you.

 * [Screens](#screens)
     * [Signup Screen](#signup-screen)
     * [Login Screen](#login-screen)